ACL Injuries and Volleyball

 "A new study confirms what doctors working with young athletes already suspected: the number anterior cruciate ligament (ACL) tears among youths, particularly high school students, has risen during the past 20 years."

-Watch the short video (music is not mine) below to see what can happen and how it happens.
+Watch the short video below to see what can happen and how it happens.
 Watch the biomechanics image at the end and watch how the knees, especially the left, buckle inward.

 What we know: